 Seek Outside Ears

 Now and then, alternatives just don’t fit the bill, and truly all you need to do is a vent to someone.
-We all prefer venting to a friend or trusted family member, but if no one in your immediate social circle is willing or able to listen at the moment, consider looking outside of your social circle.
+We all prefer venting to a friend or trusted family relative, but if no one in your immediate social circle is willing or able to listen at the moment, consider looking outside of your social circle.
 Support groups, crisis hotlines or warmlines, and talk therapy are places where one can find a listening ear and a safe place to vent.

 Support groups can be especially helpful if you are dealing with a specific problem that others may also be dealing with, like depression, going through a divorce, or losing someone close to you.
 It can be especially powerful to be in a space where others understand what you are going through on a personal level.